-ARTICLE 19 - Training
+ARTICLE 19 Training

-The Employer agrees to give each employee a minimum of fifteen (15) hours training each year if available, job-related and financially feasible for the division.
-Information exchanges shall not be construed as training in interpreting this Article.

-In addition the Employer may, upon written request, allow a leave of absence with pay to employees when such employees have been chosen by CEA to attend training classes, seminars, conferences or University of Alaska classes which are job-related provided:

-- 1. Such leave does not exceed ten (10) working days per calendar year; - 2.
+- A. The Employer agrees to give each employee a minimum of two (2) working days training each year if available, job-related, and financially feasible for the department.
+Information exchanges shall not be construed as training in interpreting this Article. - B. In addition the Employer may, upon written request, allow a leave of absence with pay to employees when such employees have been chosen by CEA to attend training classes, seminars, conferences, or University of Alaska classes which are job-related provided: - 1.
+Such leave does not exceed ten (10) working days per calendar year, unless permitted by CEA; - 2.
 Leave is requested in writing at least ten (10) days in advance; - 3.
 Requests for such leave shall be made by the President of CEA; and - 4.
 The cost of attending the training sessions, seminars or conferences shall be borne solely by CEA or the employee. - 5.
-Such leave shall not be unreasonably withheld.

-CEA Training Committee: This Committee will have an annual budget of \$20,000 to provide training to Bargaining Unit Members, subject to legislative funding.
+Requests for leave without pay for educational pursuits may be granted in accordance with the provisions of Article 8. - 6.
+Such leave shall not be unreasonably withheld. - C. CEA Training Committee: This Committee will have an annual budget of \$20,000 to provide training to Bargaining Unit Members, subject to legislative funding.
 Such training will be recommended by the Committee and is subject to approval by the Commissioner of Administration.
 Funds are intended to be used to provide training in-state and will not be used for out-of-state travel.
-The Training Committee shall be comprised of two representatives from each party.
+The Training Committee may be comprised of up to three representatives from each party and subject to the provisions of Labor-Management Committees as defined elsewhere in this Agreement.

-ARTICLE 20 - Recruitment and Appointments
+ARTICLE 20 Recruitment and Appointments